 Several ESG-related challenges may be addressed more efficiently as a joint effort amongst industry participants.
-In order to exchange best practices and work towards common goals, MPC Container Ships is partnering with other ship owners, authorities and subject matter experts through collective initiatives such as the Maritime Anti-Corruption Network, The Neptune Declaration on Seafarer Wellbeing and Crew Change, Eyesea and the Clean Shipping Alliance 2020.
+In order to exchange best practices and work towards common goals, MPC Container Ships is partnering with other shipowners, authorities and subject matter experts through collective initiatives such as the Maritime Anti-Corruption Network, The Neptune Declaration on Seafarer Wellbeing and Crew Change, Eyesea and the Clean Shipping Alliance 2020.
 Likewise, our ship managers are engaged in multi-stakeholder groups for the purpose of ensuring a more sustainable maritime industry such as the Sustainable Shipping Initiative and the Container Ship Safety Forum.